-Putting the theory of the ‘knowledge triangle’ into action requires a collaborative approach, we therefore work across borders with approximately 150 EIT Health partner organisations, bringing together the brightest minds in healthcare to answer some of the biggest health challenges facing Europe.
+Putting the theory of the ‘knowledge triangle’ into action requires a collaborative approach.
+So, we work across borders with approximately 280 EIT Health Partner organisations and thousands of start-ups and entrepreneurs, bringing together the brightest minds in healthcare to answer some of the biggest health challenges Europe faces.

 We are a dynamic and diverse team of people who collectively share and realise the EIT Health mission of improving lives in Europe through innovation.
-We are headquartered in Munich, Germany, with a pan-EU representation via six regional Innovation Hubs.
+We are headquartered in Munich, Germany, with a pan-EU representation via eight regional innovation hubs.

 Governance and Boards of EIT Health

-Our employees are led by our Management Board who lead the day-to-day operations of EIT Health, representing all teams in our organisation and across Europe.
-It comprises key management roles including the Chief Executive Officer, Chief Operating Officer, Director of Finance and Director of External Affairs.
-The Management Board also includes the directors from our Innovation, Accelerator and Campus programmes, and the Managing Directors of our seven innovation hubs.
+Our employees are led by our Management Team who lead the day-to-day operations of EIT Health, representing all teams in our organisation and across Europe.
+It comprises key management roles including the Chief Executive Officer, Chief Operating Officer, Director of Finance and Director of Corporate Affairs.
+The Management Team also includes the directors from our Innovation, Accelerator and Education programmes, and the Managing Directors of our seven innovation hubs.

-Our Management Board is appointed by the Supervisory Board, who supervise the work of the Management Board and makes strategic decisions that guide our organisation.
+Our Management Team is appointed by the Supervisory Board, who supervise the work of the Management Team and makes strategic decisions that guide our organisation.

 To ensure we are complying with relevant laws and codes of conduct, we also work with a number of Advisory Boards including: